 What happens when farmers and herders clash over use of shared land?
 My Nigerian colleagues and I facilitated a dialogue between these two groups from Bole and surrounding communities (in Adamawa State) from September 28 to September 30, 2017.

-The small town of Novohrodivka, 15 km from the warfront (ATO) had been experiencing conflict between the local residents of the town and the Ukrainian army stationed there.
+The small town of Novohrodivka, 15 km from the warfront (ATO) had been experiencing conflict between the local Russian-speaking residents of the town and the Ukrainian army stationed there.

 We were invited to support dialogue between these two groups.
-Anton, Who was a participant in the dialogue facilitation training arranged by Foundations for Freedom, had made connections both with the leaders from a local town and with the commander of the army brigade.
+Anton, a colleague who was a participant in the dialogue facilitation training arranged by Foundations for Freedom, had made connections both with the leaders from a local town and with the commander of the army brigade.
 He met with each of them separately and they each agreed that they would like support to have a dialogue to try to reframe their relationship.